kolypto/campbell-biology/chapters/03-Water-and-Life.md

 Also, because organisms are made primarily of water, they are better able to resist changes in their own temperature.

+In argicultural areas, when overnight freeze is predicted, farmers spray water on crops to protect the plants.
+Water releases significant heat and may protect the plant cells from damage.

 #### Evaporative Cooling
 Molecules can depart the liquid and enter the air as a gas.
 Vaporization happens even at low temperatures with the speediest molecules escaping into the air.